sachsmc/pseval/cran-comments.md

-This is a update that contains some important bugfixes and updates to documentation and citation information
+This is a resubmission to fix two issues: removing additional repository, and reducing the runtime of the vignette.

 ## Test environments
 * local Windows install, R 3.5.0